Karuna2020/open-data/README.md

 ### Google Sheets

-The following endpoints come from our Google Sheets databse.
+The following endpoints come from our Google Sheets spreadsheets.

 | File                                                                                   | Data                                       | CDN URL                                                                                  |
 | -------------------------------------------------------------------------------------- | ------------------------------------------ | ---------------------------------------------------------------------------------------- |